DaycareIQ/blog.daycareiq.com/_posts/2018-02-23-Introducing-Search-Fields.md

   - childcare
   - attendance
   - new feature
-title: Create New, Unique Filters - Get Creative!
-Plus A New App!
+title: A New Way To Search - Plus A New App!
 description: We've added a new search field which will allow you to expand the usefulness of KidGenius!
 published: true
 author: cp